foggysaurus/MBIIPremium/README.md

 - Tweaked pathfinding algorithms for a complex dynamic 3D environment

-  _Here the bot identifies a target, shoots at it.
+  _Here the bot identifies a target then shoots at it.
 The target moves on top of the ship, then the bot takes an elevator, jumps the gap onto the ship and shoots the target_

   ![complex_beh](https://github.com/user-attachments/assets/23c87f55-a95d-4e2b-970b-c95d0472095d)

-  _Here the bot traverses difficult terrain with gaps_
+  _Here the bot is traversing difficult terrain with gaps_

   ![complex_beh2](https://github.com/user-attachments/assets/5b1ca60d-6e74-439a-a785-2d8f38e1dca0)

-  _Here the bot chases a target on difficult terrain
+  _Here the bot is chasing a target on difficult terrain_

   ![complex_beh3](https://github.com/user-attachments/assets/9ccc2e87-bba2-41dc-9d9e-1d6f64881eaf)